Dev-Dami/tini-log/CONTRIBUTING.md

 <a id="top"></a>

-# 🤝 Contributing to dd-tinylog
+# 🤝 Contributing to Zario

 ## We're thrilled you're here and excited to see you contribute!